isomerpages/nlb-learning/_wellness/Adults & Seniors/Learning Pathways.md

 		<tbody>

 <tr>
-        <td style="width: 20%;"><a href="https://www.eventbrite.sg/e/all-about-dysphagia-toyl-celebration-tickets-406776478397?aff=odcleoeventsincollection" target="_blank"><b>All About Dysphagia | TOYL Celebration</b></a></td>
+        <td style="width: 20%;"><a href="https://www.eventbrite.sg/e/all-about-dysphagia-toyl-celebration-tickets-406776478397?aff=odcleoeventsincollection" target="_blank"><b> All About Aphasia and Dysphagia | TOYL Celebration</b></a></td>
-        <td style="width: 40%;">Did you know that communication disorders like dementia, Parkinson's disease, and stroke can cause difficulty with swallowing, known as dysphagia in medical terms?
-When we are unable to swallow our food properly, it can lead to malnutrition. <br><br>However, there are ways to manage dysphagia and ensure that nutritional needs continue to be met.
+        <td style="width: 40%;">Did you know that different neurological conditions like dementia, Parkinson's disease, and stroke can cause difficulty with communication (aphasia), and swallowing (dysphagia)?
+Aphasia and/ or dysphagia impact quality of life and can lead to social isolation and other problems.
+Caregivers can now learn ways to support communication and manage swallowing difficulties of their loved ones. <br><br>
 This interactive workshop will address the following: <br><br>
-• Types of communication disorders <br>
+• Types of communication disorders with spotlight on aphasia<br>
 • Basic tips to improve communication with those who have communication disorders<br>
 • How to identify signs of swallowing difficulties<br>
 • Diet and fluid modification for treatment of dysphagia<br>
 <br>
-Conducted by: Ms Evelyn Khoo, Founder, Aphasia SG (Singapore)
+Conducted by: Ms Evelyn Khoo, Speech-Language Therapist, Founder, Aphasia SG &amp; Clinical Director, GentleFoods
 </td>
         <td style="width: 20%;"> 1 Oct 2022, <br>2pm – 5.30pm</td>
          <td style="width: 20%;">library@harbourfront (Programme Zone 1 & 2) </td>